-6.15 Effect of the Tenant's Insolvency
+6.16 Effect of the Tenant's Insolvency

 Insolvency can be included as a default clause allowing the landlord to terminate the lease.
-This said, under Law 141-15, if the tenants initiate an insolvency process, they cannot be evicted from the property during the process, nor can the property suffer any type of seizure.
+This said, under Law 141-15, if the tenants initiate an insolvency process, they cannot be evicted from the property during the process, nor can the property be seized.
 The owner is then assigned by a judge a position in the range of creditors.